orion-cirb/ProteinA_ProteinB/README.md

 ### Version history

 Version 1 released on April 22, 2024.
+Corrected on September 13, 2024.